-In people over 1 year old, ingestion of C botulinum spores doesn’t cause problems, because the spores cannot germinate in the gut (i.e. you would actually have to ingest the toxin).
+In people over 1-year-old, ingestion of Clostridium botulinum spores doesn’t cause problems, because the spores cannot germinate in the gut (i.e. you would actually have to ingest the toxin).

 In those under 1 year old, however, the spores can germinate in the gut and consequently produce the actual toxin.
-This is because of infants’ relative lack of gastric acid, immature immunity and reduction in normal flora.
+This is because of infants’ relative lack of gastric acid, immature immunity, and reduction in the normal flora.

-It usually occurs in 2-4 months of age but some patients are older.
+It usually occurs at 2-4 months of age but some patients are older.

 How does it present?

-Following this there is a worsening weakness with a poor suck, poor head control, hypotonia, hyporeflexia and a weak cry.
+Following this, there is a worsening weakness with poor suck, poor head control, hypotonia, hyporeflexia, and a weak cry.